 Employers' contribution rates are determined by the fund's actuary every three years at the triennial valuation.
-The 2013 triennial valuation was undertaken as at 31 March 2013 and an employer contribution rate of 20% for those employers whose participation in the Scheme is deemed to be indefinite has been set for the following three years, effective from 1 April 2014:
+The 2016 triennial valuation was undertaken as at 31 March 2016 and an employer contribution rate for those employers whose participation in the Scheme is deemed to be indefinite has been set for the following three years, effective from 1 April 2017.
+In addition a separate deficit funding charge has been levied on Council equivalent to 1.8% of pensionable pay, which is paid outside of the payroll function.

-Table 6: Employer Contribution Rates (Audited information)
+Table 6: Employer Contribution Rates